jakelashbrook/discover-penwith/README.md

 ## UX Survey

-Like my previous project, I decided to incorporate extra facilities for User Experience Testing by incorporating the surveyheart app into my # JOIN IN page.
-Users simply have to click on the button and leave their thoughts and opinions.
-The ongoing survey Results will be analysed and used for building future enhancements and releases of the app after the initial MVP release.
+Like my previous project, I decided to incorporate extra facilities for User Experience Testing by using the surveyheart app on my # JOIN IN page.
+Users simply have to click on the button, a new window will open with the survey and users can leave their thoughts and opinions.
+The ongoing survey results will be analysed and used for building future enhancements and releases of the app after the initial MVP release.

 If you would like to contribute to the UX Survey, you can [click here](https://surveyheart.com/form/606849767b70be36e2f9fc54#welcome).

-I plan to add updates from the Survey before each new release of Discover Penwith.
+I plan to add suggested updates from the Survey before each new release of Discover Penwith.

+Upon completing the survey users can see a summary of all the questions that have been asked so far, This summary will be evaluated before each new release planning starts.
+Please [take the survey](https://surveyheart.com/form/606849767b70be36e2f9fc54#welcome) if you would like to see an analysis of the results so far.

 ## Manual Testing During Initial Deployment Stages